veronicaguerrini/LightMetaEbwt_Alcob/README.md

 # LightMetaEbwt

-LightMetaEbwt is a new lightweight alignment-free and assembly-free framework for metagenomic classification that compares each unknown sequence in the sample to a collection of known genomes.
+LightMetaEbwt is a new lightweight alignment-free and assembly-free framework for metagenomic classification that is combinatorial by nature and allows us to use little internal memory.
+Let *S* be a large collection of biological sequences comprising both reads and genomes.
+For simplicity, we denote by *R* the subset of reads (metagenomic sample) and by *G* the subset of genomes (reference database).

 It takes in input:
-- the extended Burrows–Wheeler transform (ebwt), or multi-string BWT,
+- the extended Burrows–Wheeler transform (ebwt), or multi-string BWT, of collection *S*;
-- the longest common prefix array (lcp),
+- the longest common prefix array (lcp) of collection *S*;
-- the document array (da),
+- the document array (da) of collection *S*.

-of a very large collection *S* of strings including both reads and genomes.
-The required data structures can be obtained by running BCR [https://github.com/giovannarosone/BCR_LCP_GSA] on input the fasta file of the entire collection *S*.
+By establishing a similarity degree between sequences that exploits the underlying properties of the eBWT, LightMetaEbwt performs a metagenomic classification by assigning any read in *R* to a unique genome in *G*.
+The method works in three steps:

+(1) we detect and keep some blocks of ebwt(*S*) in which the associated suffixes share a common context of a minimum length *alpha*, and to which both reads and genomes belong;

+(2) we analyze these interesting blocks in order to evaluate a degree of similarity between any read and any genome in *S*, and we discard similarity values that do not exceed a threshold value *beta*;

+(3) we perform the read assignment: for every read, either we retrieve the unique genome of belonging or we report that it is not possible to identify it.

 ### Install